 It strikes me that one of the best sources of value right now is in the energy space.
 As much as I’d like to buy heaps of Coca-Cola, PepsiCo and McDonald’s (among others), their valuations are pushing way beyond historical norms.
 The energy sector, on the other hand, offers up some good bargains in my view.
-Take Royal Dutch Shell (RDS) as a case in point.
-Right now you can buy Shell ADSs on the New York Stock Exchange for around $64 apiece.
-As a general rule of thumb energy stocks that look ‘cheap’ during periods of average (or even low) commodity prices are usually decent value.
-With that in mind the current $60 oil price environment, which I’d classify as pretty average, should act as a useful yardstick.
+Take Royal Dutch Shell (RDS.B) as a case in point.
+Currently, you can buy Shell ADSs on the New York Stock Exchange for around $64 apiece.
+Now, as a general rule of thumb, energy stocks that look ‘cheap’ during periods of average (or even low) commodity prices are usually decent value.
+With that in mind, the current $60 oil price environment, which I’d classify as pretty average, should act as a useful yardstick.

-For instance, Shell reported net profit of $5,300m ($1.30 per ADR) in the first quarter of 2019.
+Now, Shell reported net profit of $5.3b ($1.30 per ADR) in the first quarter of 2019.
 That occurred at an average Brent crude oil price of $63 per barrel.
-If the company can make $5.20 per ADR on annualized basis in that kind of price environment, then the stock’s associated valuation – around 12x annual earnings – is probably legitimately attractive.
+If the company can make $5.20 per ADR on annualized basis in that kind of price environment, then the stock’s associated valuation, which stands at around 12x annual earnings, is probably legitimately attractive.
 I make that claim based partly on what the company has planned over the next six-and-a-half years.
 The short version is that Shell plants to returns gobs of cash to stockholders, with the total bill coming to $145b though 2025 if my sums are correct.
 The current annual dividend costs the company around $15b per year, so the ‘extra’ cash going to shareholders amounts to about $7.5b per year.

 This mammoth return of cash will come in two parts.
 First, we have the ongoing $25b stock buyback program which kicked off last year.
 Shell has spent around $6.2b to date, so let’s say another $18.8b is due before the end of next year.
 The second phase kicks off in 2021 and runs through to the end of 2025.
-During this period the company says it will return a total of $125,000m to shareholders by way of dividends and share repurchases.
+During this period, the company says it will return a total of $125b to shareholders by way of dividends and share repurchases.
 The total cash spent on dividends is actually expected to go down according to management, while the per-share dividend is expected to go up.
 The only way that happens is via additional large-scale share repurchase programs.

 What does this mean for stockholders?
-Well, Shell’s current market capitalization is around $250,000m as things stand.
+Well, Shell’s current market-cap is around $250b as things stand.
 The company is returning over half of that to shareholders through 2025.
 Call that an annual figure of around 9% spread out over six-and-a-half years.
 If that sounds too good to be true then it probably shouldn’t.
 Remember, Shell’s current earnings yield is already approaching 9%, so in a roundabout way what we basically have is the company saying that it plans to return all of its profit to shareholders.

 Secondly, Shell’s profit mix is undergoing a significant change.
-For instance, by 2025 it expects to generate around $3,500m in post-CapEx free cash flow from its Chemicals segment.
+For instance, by 2025 it expects to generate around $3.5b in post-CapEx free cash flow from its Chemicals segment.
 That is around 9x more than it generated last year.
-Management also expects the Oil Products segment – refining crude into lubricants, gasoline, jet fuel and so on – to generate $8,500m worth of free cash flow by 2025.
-That is up from $6,300m last year.
-If we take those numbers at face value, then we are looking at an extra $5,500m per year from segments that are less closely linked to the reserves life of its oil and gas assets.
+Management also expects the Oil Products segment – refining crude into lubricants, gasoline, jet fuel and so on – to generate $8.5b worth of free cash flow by 2025.
+That is up from $6.3b last year.
+If we take those numbers at face value, then we are looking at an extra $5.5b per year from segments that are less closely linked to the reserves life of its oil and gas assets.

 As a final brief thought it is worth remembering how good a performer Shell stock was in the past.
 The recipe for that was a simple one: high earnings yield, large shareholder returns, and modest growth.
-If Shell can execute its strategy then the next few years appear to offer more of the same.
+If Shell can execute its strategy, then the next few years appear to offer more of the same.